ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 1. ADDED Unholy Smite for Oathbreakers.
 2. ADDED Improved Unholy Smite for Oathbreakers.
 3. REMOVED Unholy Oathbreakers (above two mods now do this function).
+4. ADDED No Divine Smite for Oathbreakers.
+5. ADDED Holy Avenger (Longsword version).
+6. REMOVED Paladin 9m Aura (back to vanilla aura size)
+7. ADDED Visual Auras for Paladins, so you can (toggle the ability to) see the exact aura size.
+8. REMOVED Oath of Redemption (console spam from outdated code plus bugs).
+9. ADDED The Thundergod's Legacy (and hid it somewhere in Act 3)
+10. ADDED AOE Status Fixer.
+11. ADDED Markoheshkir improved by Cahoot.
+12. ADDED Active Subtle Swap, which should make the Dark Displacement gloves suck less.
+13. ADDED Extra Shields.
+The easiest way to get the new drip is to use transmog because not all shields are actually available in Listo over balance concerns.
+Unless you play with REL in which case they might all show up or none of them.
+14. ADDED Hardcore Healing Potions and the tweak to treasure tables making them much less common.
+15. ADDED Gortash's Cane (and made a secret bonus cane).
+16. Updated 11 mods.
+17. Further nerfed/patched/fixed up aquatic spells.

 ## Listonomicon v4.2.1
 Save safe?
 Yes.